Jaskaran-Singh99/register-login_nodeapp/README.md

-# Node js CRUD application/Task Manager
+# Node js login/register application

-This is a basic nodejs crud application where the user can create, update or delete data
+You can register yourself in this app with email, name , gender etc and login with that again (a typical user authentication app)
+I learned new things like handlebars, bcrypt.js to hash the passwords in this project

 ## Tech Stack

- Nodejs , Express, MongoDB, HTML, CSS
+ Nodejs , Express, MongoDB, Handlebars

 ## Run Locally